Five things elevators teach us about design, psychology and hats

 Now, there’s definitely room for an analogy here with companies and their attitudes to creating new products or services.
 Some things are in decline so fast that if you’re waiting until you are about to hit the bottom, there won’t be a thing you can do about it.

-Paul Dawson is a Partner at Fluxx, a company that uses experiments to understand customers, helping clients to build better products.
+Magnetic is a company that uses experiments to understand customers, helping clients to build better products.
 We work with organisations such as Lloyds Bank, Royal Society of Arts, the Parliamentary Digital Service and William Hill.

 If you enjoyed this, you might enjoy “Six behavioural flaws that make us stupid around money” and “13 things we learned while designing a more democratic Houses of Parliament.”
 We also sometimes write articles without a number in the headline.